-This is a common side effect when your body is going through withdrawal from caffeine of sugar.
-Try to have a nap, pray and drink water.
-If it’s a total fast then a nap is your best bet.
+This is a common side effect when your body is going through withdrawal from caffeine or sugar.
+Try to have a nap, pray, and drink water.
+If it’s a total fast, then a nap is your best bet.

 What type of fast should I choose?